rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 with “normal view” Siewierska therefore opts to make the dependent versus independent split at the morphophonological level.
 This is a well-merited choice, but even the relatively simple personal system of English attests certain discrepancies with regard to <pgNo>30</pgNo> the concept of independent forms, let us observe the reﬂexive pronouns, for instance, myself, yourself, himself, herself, itself, ourselves, yourselves and themselves.
-While most educated native speakers might be familiar with additional forms, such as, his% self and theirselves, these forms are most likely to be rejected as non-standard forms.
+While most educated native speakers might be familiar with additional forms, such as, his-self and theirselves, these forms are most likely to be rejected as non-standard forms.
 There are, however, situations in the English grammar where these very “non-standard” forms are the only ones eligible for grammatically acceptable constructions, see (23–24), where the former is a quotation from Agatha Christie, and the latter an excerpt from a